 But back to the original question, what makes a country great?
 Is it having a wealthy upper class whose wealth is comparable to the wealth of other countries’ upper classes?
 Does it all work like a game of Monopoly?
 The country with the richest upper class wins?
 (Wins what?)

 Almost every country in the world (every country?), has within it the edifices, or the ruins, of the temples and mansions/palaces built in the past by a very wealthy ruling class.
-If having some few very, very wealthy people in it (with everyone else serving those few) is what makes a country great, then there have been, a lot of really great cultures in the world.
+If having some few very, very wealthy people in it, with everyone else serving those few, is what makes a country great, then there have been a lot of really great cultures in the world.
 Which leaves us with the question: If these cultures were so great, why did they all disappear?
 Were they too good to be true?
 I highly doubt that.

 What makes a country great?
 The simple answer is that it is those thoughts, actions and conditions that contribute to making the spirit of a country healthy.
 What fills a country with citizens who care about their communities, their country?
 What makes them want to work, to want to invest their energies into the country?
 The answer is, again, a simple one: when they feel cared about and invested in by the culture, the country they live within.
 Like so many other aspects of human relationships, it’s a two-way street.

-When the inhabitants, the citizens of a country feel ignored, abandoned, or even betrayed by the government, the industries (the dominant cultural powers) of the country they live within, how much love do you think they’re feeling for that government, those industries?
-And if that government and those industries have been promoting the thinking that they themselves, and their actions, define the country, that country is in serious trouble.
+When the inhabitants, the citizens of a country feel ignored, abandoned, or even betrayed by the government and/or the industries (the dominant cultural powers) of the country they live within, how much love do you think they’re feeling for that government, those industries?
+And if that government and those industries have been promoting the thinking that it is they themselves, the government and industries and their actions which define the country, that country is in serious trouble.